Julio César de León: International career

 De León also competed for Honduras at the 1999 Pan American Games and 2000 Summer Olympics. and he also was part of the memorable squad in 2001 that defeated Brazil 2–0 and came third in the Copa América.

 On 20 August 2008 he scored an excellent goal against Mexico to make the score 1–0 for Honduras in the first half of the match, but this goal wasn't enough to draw Pável Pardo's two goals that he scored later in the game.
-However, shortly after, on October, 2008, 'Rambo' was excluded from the squad by head coach Reinaldo Rueda due to injury.
-Julio César de León announced he was returning to Italy shortly after arriving in Miami, Florida to join the National Team for the match against Canada.
-Upon arrival, he lashed out against the National Team for being malequipped to treat an injury that he had conjured in Italy.
+However, shortly after, in October 2008, "Rambo" was excluded from the squad by head coach Reinaldo Rueda due to injury.
+Julio César de León announced he was returning to Italy shortly after arriving in Miami, Florida to join the national team for the match against Canada.
+Upon arrival, he lashed out against the National Team for being inadequately equipped to treat an injury that he had suffered in Italy.
 The coach had a discussion with him in the hotel and he was sent back on another plane shortly after.
-After long amounts of speculation, he returned to the squad in February, 2009 where he had not been reported to have any problems since.
+After long amounts of speculation, he returned to the squad in February 2009 where he was not reported to have any later problems.

 De León was originally named in the 23-men final 2010 FIFA World Cup squad, but on 15 June, one day before the opening match of Honduras, had to pull out due to injury and was replaced by Jerry Palacios, who he was given the opportunity to play alongside his two brothers.